-As the Assistant SENCO at the UTC, I believe that additional needs and disability should not stop a child from achieving their full potential and I am extremely passionate about ensuring all pupil’s have the opportunity to succeed.
+As the Assistant SENDco at the UTC, I believe that additional needs and disability should not stop a child from achieving their full potential and I am extremely passionate about ensuring all pupil’s have the opportunity to succeed.

 My working background has always involved me working very closely with children with Autism and Learning Disabilities and within the UTC I am the Autism link member of staff, leading the Autism Inclusion Mark 4 Lincs project.
 I am primarily based within the Mathematics departments as a subject specific TA and also run the Reading Plus intervention.